dandmetal/Grasp-Based-On-Lateral-Curvatures-and-Geometric-Primitives/README.md

 # Grasp-Based-On-Lateral-Curvatures-and-Geometric-Primitives

-Simplified python grasping code from the paper *insert paper here*
+Simplified python grasping code from the paper 6D Grasping Based On Lateral Curvatures and Geometric Primitives.

 ## Requeriments